Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ### Use the chaining API to edit the `images` rule

 I personally want SVGs to be handled exactly as any other image type.
-To accomplish this you can edit the webpack configruation in `vue.config.js`.
+To accomplish this you can edit the webpack configuration in `vue.config.js`.

-We'll use the chaining API to delete the `svg` rule and edit the `test` regular expression of the `images` rule:
+We'll use the chaining API to delete the `svg` rule and adapt the `test` regular expression of the `images` rule:

 ```js
 module.exports = {